Lifestyles of early settlers of Dedham, Massachusetts: Insularity

-Most of the original settlers and early arrivals made Dedham their home for the rest of their days.
-Less than two percent of men in the town arrived in any given year and less than one percent left.
+Dedham attracted people that tended to stay rather than be transitory.
+Less than two percent of townsmen arrived in any given year and less than one percent left.
 Because of the low geographic mobility, the town became "a self-contained social unit, almost hermetically sealed off from the rest of the world."
 From 1648 to 1688 the number of family names in town decreased from 63 to 57.
 By this time a majority of residents could trace their ancestry back to one of 30 families who had been in Dedham since before 1648.
 This stability was a "typical, persistent, and highly important feature of Dedham's history."
 A century after settlement, immigration and emigration were still rare.
 Of every 10 men born in Dedham between 1680 and 1700, eight would die there.
 Perhaps no more than 10% left voluntarily, and they were typically wealthier and better connected.

 Both the town and its inhabitants tried to avoid using the provincial court system.
 A man could expect to be involved in a civil suit no more than once in his life and criminal proceedings were virtually nonexistent.
 Land transactions in the 1600s were almost always between neighbors, or occasionally with someone in another town if the land in question was on the border.

 While the settlers recognized the authority of the General Court they did not always follow its laws.
 Their taxes to the colony, which were usually half of what their assessment from the town, were always paid.

 By 1681, residents were supposed to inform the selectmen of any worker who was expected to stay in town for more than two weeks, though the law was largely ignored.